 The astrology of “Gone with the Wind” first caught my attention in Neil Spencer’s fine book “True as the Stars Above”.
 Spencer described “Gone With the Wind” as “a thinly disguised astrological allegory.
 Margaret Mitchell based the characters of her torrid epic onthe zodiac, leaving a blatant trail of clues which were only picked up in 1978 when US astrologer Darrell Martinie was shown photocopies of notes from Mitchell’s library.”

-Excited by the thought of exploring the characters in more detail, Neil (who is a good friend of mine) and I did our best to get our hands on those original photocopied notes from Mitchell’s library.
-Unfortunately, as both the astrologer and the author (Margaret Mitchell) are both deceased, our quest came to nothing.
+Excited by the thought of “proving” one of the best selling books of the 20th century had links to astrology, Neil and I did our best to get our hands on those original photocopied notes from Mitchell’s library.
+Unfortunately, as both Martinie (aka “The Cosmic Muffin”) and Mitchell are deceased, our quest came to nothing.

-I even went to the Margaret Mitchell house in Atlanta Georgia in 2014 and asked if there was anything on “Gone With the Wind”and its astrology connections.
+I even went to the Margaret Mitchell house in Atlanta Georgia in 2014 and asked if there was anything on “Gone With the Wind” and its astrology connections.
 They cited Neil Spencer and gave me a copy of my own article (which was kinda cool but not what I needed)!

 If you like literature, you have something in common with me!

 I have a few other articles on astrology and literature that may interest you:

 The Search for Scarlett: less about the book and more about the movie “Gone With the Wind”

 Is JK Rowling an astrologer?

 And now. . .here’s the original article as published in the Astrological Association Journal, September 2005.
 Don’t ask me why I gave it such a dumb title!